kuzzleio/kuzzle/README.md

         console.log('message received from kuzzle:', result)
     })

-// Creating a document from an other app will notify all subscribers kuzzle
+// Creating a document from another app will notify all subscribers kuzzle
     .collection('mycollection', 'myindex')
     .createDocument(document)